lin-alg/Wplace_Map_Inspector/README.md

 ## Quick Install

+You can:
+1. Download the packed .crx file
+2. Open Chrome or Edge and go to `chrome://extensions/` or `edge://extensions/`, drag the .crx file to the browser to install the extension.

+Or:
 1. Clone or download the repository:
    `git clone <repo_url>`
    If you downloaded a ZIP, unzip it first.